 Most cases of colon cancer follow the adenoma-carcinoma sequence, which means that the abnormal growth is initially benign (adenoma) before turning cancerous (carcinoma).
 In most cases, colon cancer begins as a benign polyp, which, if not detected and removed, may turn cancerous eventually.

-SYMPTOMS OF COLON CANCER
+WHAT ARE THE SYMPTOMS OF COLON CANCER?

 Unfortunately, early stages of colon cancer do not usually display any symptoms at all, even if the polyp was large in size.